GenieFramework/Genie.jl/README.md

 ### v0.5
 Genie has recently reached verson 0.5 which means it's somewhere in the middle of it's first release cycle.
 It is still very much work in progress and be warned, things might change often before reaching v1.0.

-If you want to develop your web application with Genie, that is entirely doable, provided that you're willing to dive into the source code and contribute (my hero! ❤️).
+If you want to develop your web application with Genie, that is entirely doable, provided that you're willing to dive into the source code and contribute (you're my hero! ❤️).
 Genie already includes most of the features necessary for developing professional grade web applications, backends, APIs and server side scripts.

 But at the moment it also lacks some critical features, which will be added in the upcoming minor versions.
 Most notably, handling of `POST`ed data, model validations and `has_many`, `has_many_through` and `has_one_through` model relationships.